Mary Berg: Publishing

 In June 1944, the publishing house Dial Press declined to publish the manuscript saying that the market was flooded with books about concentration camps and Nazi persecution.
 The book was eventually published by L.B.
 Fischer in February 1945 but went out of print in the 1950s.
 It was republished in 2006 by Oneworld Publications as The diary of Mary Berg: growing up in the Warsaw ghetto (ISBN 1851685855/ISBN 978-1851685851), and again on April 1, 2009.
+A 75th Anniversary edition was published in 2018.

 Later years

-We do not know for sure what happened to the few friends and two uncles that Mary left behind who were still alive when she fled.
+It is not known for sure what happened to the few friends and two uncles that Mary left behind who were still alive when she fled.
 She pledged to do everything she could to "save those who could still be saved, and to avenge those who were so bitterly humiliated in their last moments.
 And those who were ground into ash, I will always see them alive.
 I will tell everything...."
 Mary was active in telling the story of the Warsaw ghetto through the early 1950s, being on radio and making appearances to publicize what we now call the Holocaust.
 After that, she dropped out of public view.
 She resolutely refused to participate publicly in any Holocaust-related events, zealously guarding her privacy.
 She would not give permission to republish her diary though it was republished anyway because her publisher and translator, S.L.
 Shneiderman, held the copyright.
-She lived in York, Pennsylvania for many years, where she wed William Pentin and was known as Mary Pentin.
-She was something of a recluse; her neighbors didn't know she was Jewish let alone that she had lived through the horrors of the Warsaw ghetto.
+She lived in York, Pennsylvania, for many years, where she wed William Pentin and was known as Mary Pentin.
+She was something of a recluse; her neighbors did not know she was Jewish let alone that she had lived through the horrors of the Warsaw ghetto.
 Her known relatives, descended from her sister, Anna, who married a pathologist, Leon Williams Powell Jr. and had four children, have either refused to provide or have disclaimed any new or additional information about Berg, so little is known about her years in the United States.

 Mary Berg Pentin died in York, Pennsylvania, in April 2013, aged 88.